cedar-book/BTS-Core-work/notes/myPlan-items.rst

   - "hello world"

-* find each coding samples areas (how it has been used in programs)
+* find each sample cording area (how it has been used in programs)

-  - examine components and flow
+  - examine and draw a flow

 6. Create and Add contents